bbye98/mdcraft/docs/source/index.rst

          Getting started

    .. grid-item-card::
-      :img-top: _static/index/user_guide.svg
+      :img-top: _static/assets/user_guide.svg
       :text-align: center

       **Tutorials**
       ^^^

       Want to see how MDCraft can be used?
-Explore a selection of curated examples. *Work in progress.*
+Explore a selection of curated examples.

       +++